vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 belongs, like the Śatapathabrāhmaṇa, to the White Yajurveda, the Pāraskara-

-gr̥hyas¯utra, follows the accepted tradition of the Brāhmaṇa, though it mentions the alternative.
+gr̥hyasūtra, follows the accepted tradition of the Brāhmaṇa, though it mentions the alternative.
 The place where the teaching takes place is specified: north of the sacrificial fire.

 After \(the pupil\) has made a pradakṣiṇa  around the fire he takes his seaṭ The teacher, touched \(by the pupil\), pours oblations of ghee into the fire; when the remains have been eaten, he instructs him: ‘You are a brahmacārin, drink water,